miykael/nipype-beginner-s-guide/homepage/firstSteps.rst

 This is probably one of the more important and difficult sections of a workflow script, as most of the errors and issues you can encounter with your pipeline are mostly based on some kind of error in the specification of the workflow input or output stream.
 So make sure that this section is correct.

 Before you can tell your computer where it can find your data, you yourself have to understand where and in which format your data is stored at.
-If you use the tutorial dataset, than your folder structure look as follows:
+If you use the tutorial dataset, then your folder structure look as follows:

 .. code-block:: none